Above-Solutions-India-Ltd/Oogway/README.md

 For help with general setup and configuration issues please contact info@above-inc.com

-The following distribution are supported
+The following distribution are supported:
 	1. Ubuntu 14.14
 	2. Windows 7